IanBreda/Machine-Learning/README.md

 - # Perceptron
   Contém:
  - Notebook Jupyter do Perceptron
+ - 3 Datasets utilizados no treinamento
- - 3 Datasets utilizados no treinamento/teste
+ - 3 Datasets utilizados no teste